saif-ellafi/play-by-the-writing/README.md

 2. Install Play by the Writing with either the installer, unzipping, or compiling the source code yourself
 3. Launch Espanso and play!

-For using AI, after installing Play by the Way, place your OpenAPI API key in "<user_folder>\espanso\config\openai.txt"
+For using AI, after installing Play by the Writing, run `:aisetup` - this will ask you for your OpenAI API Key (and place it in $HOME/playbtw/config/openai.txt)

 Test if everything works by typing `:qq`, if you get an Oracle yes/no answer, you're good to go!
 Have fun.